jasonpeh77/CTF/README.md

 * Notes
   -Team:**Bømbåstïç S¡dë £¥€**
-  -This is  Write-Up  for CTF CRAC'23
+  --This is  Write-Up  for CTF CRAC'23

 ## Table of contents
 - [Crack it! - 70 mark](#crack-it--70-mark)